chrisbu/dartwatch-JsonObject/README.md

     person.name = "Chris";
     person.languages = ["Dart","Java"];
     var json = JSON.stringify(person);

-By coding against an interface, you can get stronger typing.
-An interface can now extend a Class (which is also implicitly an interface) :

-    interface Person extends JsonObject {
-      String name;
-      List languages;
-    }

-    //...snip
-    Person person = new JsonObject(); //this works without warning
-                                      //because Person extends JsonObject
-    person.name = "Chris";
-    person.languages = //etc...
-    //will get strongly type checked.

 Take a look at the unit tests to get an idea of how you can use it.